Key Breed Facts

-They are not the best choice for first time owners for the same reason because the Korthals Griffon needs an experienced handler from the word go when they are still puppies so they grow up to be well-balance, happy mature dogs.
+They are not the best choice for first time owners for the same reason because the Korthals Griffon needs an experienced handler from the word go when they are still puppies, so they grow up to be well-balance, happy mature dogs.
 A well socialised and correctly trained Korthals Griffon is usually a much quieter and more relaxed dog than many other working dogs tend to be.
 They form particularly strong bonds with the person who takes the more care of them, although they are always loving and loyal to the rest of the people in a household.

 They are never happier than when they know their place in the pack and who they can look to for direction and guidance, although a Korthals Griffon is not a dominant dog by nature.
-With this said, they still need to know who is the alpha dog in a household for them to be truly happy, well-rounded, obedient characters.
+With this said, they still need to know who the alpha dog is in a household for them to be truly happy, well-rounded, obedient characters.

 They tend to be a little wary and aloof around people they have never met before, but rarely would a Korthals show any sort of aggressive behaviour towards a stranger preferring to keep their distance until they get to know someone.
 They are known to be a little hard to housetrain, but with a lot of patience, time and understanding a Korthals Griffon can be taught to do their "business" outside.

 The Korthals Griffon is an intelligent and energetic dog and one that needs to be given the right amount of daily exercise and mental stimulation for them to be truly happy dogs.
-Their socialisation has to begin early as does their training with puppies being taught the "basics" before going on to start their training in earnest once they have been fully vaccinated.
-They boast having extremely strong hunting abilities which are deeply embedded in their psyche and as such their training has to include indulging these dogs in what they were bred to do rather than to try and prevent them from doing their “job”.
+Their socialisation must begin early as does their training with puppies being taught the "basics" before going on to start their training in earnest once they have been fully vaccinated.
+They boast having extremely strong hunting abilities which are deeply embedded in their psyche and as such their training must include indulging these dogs in what they were bred to do rather than to try and prevent them from doing their “job”.

 Enrolling a young Korthals Griffon into puppy classes goes a long way in socialising them correctly and it also helps get their training off on the right foot.
 As dogs get a little older it's also a good idea to take them along to canine sporting activities where they can use their skills to “hunt, point and retrieve” in safe and controlled environments.
 It’s important to bear in mind that Korthals are quite sensitive dogs by nature and as such, they do not respond well to any sort of harsh correction or heavier handed training methods.
 They do answer well to positive reinforcement which always brings the best out of these intelligent dogs.